aung2phyowai/Fastball/README.md

+## Welcome to the Fastbool toolbox

+## Fastball is a new method that uses frequency tagging to measure oddball responses in EEG data.

+## The technique will allow you to measure MMN in single subjects in minutes

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/gstothart/fastball/edit/master/README.md) to maintain and preview the content for your website in Markdown files.